Plothan/Magma/docs/Basics/Gems.md

 # **Usage**

-To create start using Gems, you should get the constructur by doing:
+To start using Gems, you should get the constructur by doing:

 ```Lua linenums="1"